Continuous integration for Android projects

 Machine image

 The biggest change is the new Android machine image.
-This is a virtual machine image, so takes a bit more time than the Docker image mentioned above, but it contains all the tools you may need to build your Android applications, including the SDK, Google Cloud tools for Firebase, Python, Node.JS, and Fastlane.
-The biggest change however is the support for nested virtualisation, which allows you to run Android emulators from within this machine image.
+This is a virtual machine image, so takes a bit more time than the Docker image mentioned above, but it contains all the tools you may need to build your Android applications, including the SDK, Google Cloud tools for Firebase, Node.JS, and Fastlane.

 Android machine images support nested virtualization, which allow running the x86 emulators in CircleCI jobs.
 If you have been developing for Android since the early years of the platform, you may remember that emulators were very slow.
 Then x86 emulators started supporting Intel’s Hyper-V hypervisors, which lets the emulator use the resources of the host computer directly.
 Using resource directly like this makes the emulators able to run much, much more smoothly and quickly.

-For a long time, support was confined to our local hardware.
+For a long time, support was confined to your local hardware.
 Limited support on CircleCI slowed down emulators and made it difficult to run UI tests.
 Nested virtualization solves this problem by adding support for fast emulation to a massively reproducible CI/CD environment, making all the benefits of that available.

-Android Orb
+Android orb

 Finally there is the CircleCI Android orb which provides easy access to both images as executors, as well as handy jobs and commands for installing SDKs, running emulators, caching, testing, and more.
-You can read more about what the orb offers in the orb docs at this link.

 Introducing the Android CI demo project

-I have created a demo project, which is a fork of Google’s own Android Testing Codelab sources.
-The Codelab is a simple TO-DO list manager application and contains a combination of unit tests and instrumentation tests, with and without the UI.
+The project contains a combination of unit tests and instrumentation tests, with and without the UI.
 The project is also available to view on CircleCI.
 If you open it in Android Studio, make sure to switch to the Project

 The project has a single app